 Students with disabilities

 The University of Northampton works to ensure that, as far as possible, students with disabilities are able to study successfully at the University.
 Facilities are, however, not always fully accessible.
 Potential students with additional needs are advised to contact the Additional Student Support and Inclusion Services Team (ASSIST) or course tutor as early as possible.
 This gives them the chance to discuss their needs and visit the University to assess the facilities if necessary.
-Please see the Admissions procedure for students with disabilities for more information.

 If you do not meet the entry requirements